hashobject/perun.io/resources/guides/built-ins.md

 If you plan to write text content and haven't already chosen a format, Perun recommends [Markdown][markdown].
-It's a flexible format that can be transformed into many different output formats, depending on your needs.
+It's a flexible format that can be transformed into many output formats, depending on your needs.
 Perun currently only supports HTML output, but expanding this is planned for the future.

 Basic usage is simply `(markdown)`.
-This invocation will look for files that end with ".md" or ".markdown", parse their contents into HTML, and write new files to the "public" directory that have the same name as the originals, but with the extension changed to ".html".
+This invocation will look for files that end with `.md` or `.markdown`, parse their contents into HTML, and write new files to the "public" directory that have the same name as the originals, but with the extension changed to ".html".